mburst/slack-elobot/README.md

 # ELO Bot

 A basic ELO bot for Slack.
 Can be used to keep track of the best table tennis or smash player in the office.
+Issues and pull requests welcome!

 ## Installation